 First, I look through the current unit and choose books.
 I put these on hold at the library a week in advance or pull them off my shelf and put them in our book basket.

-Then I choose the specific activities from Layers of Learning I want to do with my kids.
+I choose the specific explorations I want to do with my kids.
 Today I decide we’re going to do a timeline and a narration of Exploring the South Seas.
 I print the timeline squares and bring my iPad to the table.

 Introduction and Timeline